pcherkasova/mongo-explorer/README.md

   APP_SESSION_SECRET - any string

-  APP_TELEMETRY_DB - connection string to a DB in Mongo engine
+  APP_TELEMETRY_DB - connection string to a Mongo DB, with write permissions

 3. Run commands: